Dennis (Community Time Camden and CHAPS member)

 John is one of those people at Abbey who does a bit of everything.
 He joined us three and a half years ago after working for 25 years in the film, theatre and television industry and studying for 3 years at Birkbeck for a diploma in counselling and psychology.
 At the moment you can find him practicing his ‘mwa ha hah’s and ‘oh no she didn’t’s for the Abbey panto, which he directs, acts in and builds the set for.
 He also built the famous Abbey tombola!
 Unlike many of us however, John doesn’t live in Camden but comes to us from St Albans, where he also volunteers with a Buddhist centre as Chapter Leader.

 "I was volunteering in Camden as a befriender for a charity but they went bust, so I was put in touch with Joanna and started volunteering with Kilburn Good Neighbours instead.
-I’m still doing that now, once a week.
-Soon I’m going to start doing it with an additional person too, but fortnightly for each so that it remains a weekly commitment for me.
+I’m still doing that now.
 It just involves having a chat with someone who for whatever reason can’t leave their home very much.
 Anyway, soon I found out about everything else that goes on at the centre—coffee morning was first thing and it went from there.

 I do my befriending on Wednesdays.
 I also occasionally used to come in for Men’s Cookery on Tuesdays.
 Coffee mornings on Fridays, followed by boccia—I referee for it.
 At the moment we’re also doing rehearsals for the Abbey Panto Dick Whittington, which I’m directing and acting in!